 The flexibility of WordPress is what attracts a lot of people.

-A WordPress site can be anything from a doctor’s site to a real estate site to membership site to a traditional blog.
+A WordPress site can be anything from a doctor’s site to a real estate site to a membership site to a traditional blog.

 Plugins and themes make WordPress as bendable as rubber.